lukeasrodgers/backbone-expansion-pack/README.md

 ### GrouperView

-Built to work with GroupedCollectionView, provides a way to toggle groupings on an off.
+Built to work with GroupedCollectionView, provides a way to toggle groupings on and off.

+Example in /examples.

+### FilteredCollectionView

+Provides a way to locally filter views in a collection according to model properties.

+Supports:

+- multiple filters
+- filter toggling
+- union filtering without group, intersection filtering across groups
+- TODO filter should be dynamically applied when relevant model properties change

+Example in /examples.

+### FiltererView

+Built to work with FilteredCollectionView, provides a way to toggle filters on and off.

 Example in /examples.